You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Introduction and Course Overview

-• Beginner — foundations: installation, models and modes, and the Claude.md file
+• Beginner — Claude Code foundations: installation and setup, choosing the right models and modes, and structuring your CLAUDE.md file for best results

 Installation and Access Options

-The default path for most developers.
-Copy the install command from the Claude Code docs, paste it into your terminal, and you're coding immediately.
-Claude Code also installs cleanly on remote servers — SSH into AWS, DigitalOcean, or Hetzner and set it up just as you would Python or Node, which is ideal for backend work where you want to operate directly on the server.
+The most common setup: copy the install command from the Claude Code docs, paste it into your terminal, and you're coding immediately.
+The same approach works on remote servers — SSH into AWS, DigitalOcean, or Hetzner and install Claude Code exactly as you would Python or Node, which is ideal for backend projects where you want to work directly on the server.

 bash